ovh/docs/pages/platform/data-platform/operate-your-cluster/guide.en-gb.md

 Most part of your services can be managed through Ambari web UI.
 Ambari is a cluster management service.
-Is helps you to start/stop/restart a service like HDFS for instance.
+It helps you to start/stop/restart a service like HDFS for instance.
 You can also change the configuration of a node or of the entire service (eg : change memory allocation amount for a YARN container)